jullienl/HPE-Synergy-baremetal/readme.md

     WIN-1 os_ip_address=192.168.3.175
     WIN-2 os_ip_address=192.168.3.176
     ```
+     > **Note**: This list must be built using the hostname, not the FQDN.
+FQDNs are defined in playbooks using the `domain` variable defined in the vars files located in `/vars`.

      > **Note**: Groups are defined by [...] like [ESX] in the example above.
 This group defines the list of ESX hosts that will be provisioned using the `ESXi_provisioning.yml` playbook.
 All hosts defined in this group will be provisioned in parallel by Ansible when the playbook is executed.